wiseman-timelord/Chat-VulkanLlama/README.md

 - yaml format for the now "./data/identify.log".

 ### WARNINGS:
 - Using the experimental version of llama-cpp-python will possibly break support for GGML or other applications that use llama-cpp, ensure to, use environment or perform a backup, before running the install process.
-If you want a GGML version of the program, then consult versions <=1.03 of LlmCppPy-Bot, but the emotions code will still be faulty.
+If you want a GGML version of the program, then consult versions <=1.03 of Chat-VulkanLlama, but the emotions code will still be faulty.

 ## DISCLAIMER
 - This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.